vkbo/novelWriter/README.md

 needed for writing text documents for novels.
 These are currently limited to:

 * Headings level 1 to 4 using the `#` syntax only.
-* Emphasised and strong text.
-These are rendered as italicised and bold.
+* Emphasised and strongly emphasised text.
+These are rendered as italicised and bold text.
 * Strikethrough text.
 * Hard line breaks using two or more spaces at the end of a line.